-1. Choose the right heater
+1. Choose the Right Heater

 Most people choose it for being easy to install and can also be used to heat more gallons of water in the fish tank.
 Make sure to read the description and instruction to ascertain that the heater is submersible.

-2. Inspect the heater
+2. Inspect the Heater

 A cracked casing would make the heater dangerous for use in the water.
 You also have to make sure that there are no exposed wires as water and electricity do not mix well.

-3. Attaching the heater
+3. Attaching the Heater

 Then proceed to use the suction cups for holding the heater while in the water.
 Sometimes the manufacturer can offer a mounting bracket.
 Make sure it is attached properly to the fish tank to keep the heater submerged as instructed.

 The aim is to make sure that the glass casing can adjust to the temperature change in the water.
 This should help prevent the case from fracturing.

-5. Turn on the heater
+5. Turn On the Heater

 You can also find an ideal temperature mark on the dial.
 This will allow you to set the temperature of the heater to the best one for the aquarium.